openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_gui.rst

 #####

     1. Log into the Fuel web UI
-    2. Create 'New OpenStack Environment'
+    2. Create "New OpenStack Environment"
     3. Specify Environment name as test
     4. Set QEMU or KVM as compute
-    5. Select 'Neutron with tunneling segmentation' as a network configuration
+    5. Select "Neutron with tunneling segmentation" as a network configuration
-    6. Set 'default' glance and cinder
+    6. Set "default" glance and cinder
     7. Do not use any Additional Services
-    8. Press 'Create'
+    8. Press "Create"
     9. Open the Settings tab of the Fuel web UI
     10. Select the Contrail plugin checkbox
-    11. Verify validation of the field 'AS number' with: set as empty, set  literal value, set 0 or 65536, other settings leave as default
+    11. Verify validation of the field "AS number" with: set as empty, set  literal value, set 0 or 65536, other settings leave as default
-    12. Verify validation 'GW IP' field with: verify that  this field may be empty if gateway is not used, set invalid ip address ('256.256.256.256'), other settings leave as default
+    12. Verify validation "GW IP" field with: verify that  this field may be empty if gateway is not used, set invalid ip address ("256.256.256.256"), other settings leave as default

 Expected results